etienne-graveyard/tumau/README.md

 The `next` function is always async (it return a Promise) and return an object with two keys:

-- `ctx`: the context returned by the middlware
+- `ctx`: the context returned by the middleware
 - `response`: the response returned by the middleware or null

 ### Return type of a middleware